 Asking for reviews upon a positive survey response

-When your customers or users gave you a high NPS or CSAT score, it's the best moment to ask them to review your brand and service, provide a testimonial, take part in a case study or similar.
+When your customers or users give you a high NPS® or CSAT score, it's the best moment to ask them to review your brand and service, provide a testimonial, take part in a case study, or similar.
 You can do this in various ways:

-1️⃣ You can add a CTA button at the end of your survey which directs to your referral site, and use skip logic to show this button only to the customers that have given you a high score.
+1. You can add a CTA button at the end of your survey, which directs to your referral site, and use survey logic to show this button only to the customers that have given you a high score.

-2️⃣ Add a page redirect at the end of your survey and redirect your customers to the page you'd like them to leave a review.
-Again, you can use skip logic to make sure only positive feedback is getting redirected.
+2. Add a page redirect at the end of your survey and redirect your customers to the page you'd like them to leave a review on.
+Page redirect action can be found in the thank you screen settings.
+Again, you can use survey logic to ensure only positive feedback is getting redirected.

 Using surveys to ask for a review

-Other than asking for referrals right after a happy response, you can also conduct surveys only to ask your customers for reviews on different channels, such as Capterra, G2Crowd, Yelp, Amazon, Facebook...
+Besides asking for referrals right after a happy response, you can also conduct surveys only to ask your customers for reviews on different channels, such as Capterra, G2Crowd, Yelp, Amazon, and Facebook.

-While conducting a survey for reviews, timing is the most important factor, you need to make sure you are reaching out to the customer at the right moment of their customer journey.
+While surveying reviews, timing is the most important factor, you need to make sure you are reaching out to the customer at the right moment of their journey.
 Because if you ask for the review at the wrong moment, you may end up with a negative review.
-To ensure this, we advise surveying on particular moments to elevate your customer referral marketing:
+To ensure this, we advise surveying particular moments to elevate your customer referral marketing:

-1️⃣ From returning customers: if a customer is purchasing from your brand again, it's because they were satisfied with the service or product!
-This is the best moment to ask them for a review, and if you realize they are particularly happy about an aspect of the product - you might even consider asking for a testimonial for your front-page.
+1. From returning customers: if a customer purchases from your brand again, it's because they were satisfied with the service or product!
+This is the best moment to ask them for a review, and if you realize they are particularly happy about an aspect of the product - you might even consider asking for a testimonial for your front page.

-2️⃣ From long term customers: If you have a subscription-based model, for instance, how long a customer has been with your brand is an important factor whether or not they like your brand.
-You can conduct a review survey to your customer that has been with you for a long time (maybe 5, 6 months, depending on your business model) you can gather great reviews and upgrade your listings.
+2. From long-term customers: If you have a subscription-based model, for instance, how long a customer has been with your brand is an important factor in whether they like it.
+You can conduct a review survey for your customer that has been with you for a long time (maybe 5, or 6 months, depending on your business model).
+You can gather great reviews and upgrade your listings.

-3️⃣ They have been using your software or have been frequent visitors to your website: When you see a user spending a lot of time using your product or browsing your website, this is most likely they enjoy doing so.
-Again this group of people is the best to show a survey and ask for a review, if they really like your product, it's most likely that they would be willing to take a minute and leave a review.
+3. They have been using your software or have been frequent visitors to your website: When you see a user spending a lot of time using your product or browsing your website, they most likely enjoy doing so.
+Again this group of people is the best to show a survey and ask for a review.
+If they really like your product, they would most likely be willing to take a minute and leave a review.

 Customer referral marketing doesn't just end with customer reviews.
-Testimonials and case studies on your website reviews on every other channel, all come together to create a brand perception and greatly affect purchase decisions.
-If you are still not getting reviews from your customers, and not using them for your marketing, you are missing the most effective promotion method you achieve with minimum effort and strengthen your word-to-mouth marketing.
+Testimonials, case studies on your website, and reviews on every other channel create a brand perception and greatly affect purchase decisions.
+If you are still not getting reviews from your customers and not using them for your marketing, you are missing the most effective promotion method you achieve with minimum effort and strengthen your word-of-mouth marketing.